MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-roles.md

 | Global administrator | Global administrator   | Purview compliance portal > Permissions > Azure AD roles |
 | Billing Admin | Billing Administrator | Purview compliance portal > Permissions > Role groups for Microsoft Purview solutions |

-## Additional roles for starting specific trials
+## Roles for starting specific trials

-Each trial allows users with additional roles to start a trial.
-View each trial's roles below.
+Each trial allows users with other roles to start a trial.
+Refer to the tables below for each group of trials.

 #### Purview trials